eddahviolet/UsingMySQLTriggers/README.md

 # UsingMySQLTriggers
 Creating before and after triggers in MySQL with instructions to insert specific notifications to a notification table.

 We need to implement triggers on the Products table below for Inserting, Updating and deleting any product data on the database.
-Create a notification table where all the update, insert and  delete actions will be recorded
+Defining the trigger name and type, and specifying the logic of a trigger by enclosing multiple statements with a BEGIN, END block.
+Then create a notification table where all the update, insert and  delete actions will be recorded

 ![Products table](https://user-images.githubusercontent.com/106580846/204528390-01a95247-4421-4d7a-80cd-1581fa4e1640.jpg)